nejos97/nejos97/README.md

 # Jonathan NENBA 😃

-Independent Software Developer | Co-Founder @ [Mozacoin](https://mozacoin.com) | Embracing Technology & Love Software Architecture
+Software Developer | Co-Founder @ [Mozacoin](https://mozacoin.com) | Embracing Technology & Software Architecture

 ## 🧐 About

 I love technology and best practices.
-Github is my favourite place, it keeps me up to date with what's going on in the world.
+Github is my favorite place, it keeps me up to date with what's going on in the world.

 ## 👯 Communities